wamutech/wamu-spec/papers/whitepaper.md

 ### 4.1.
 Share recovery with a surviving quorum of honest parties {#share-recovery-quorum}

-If a quorum of honest parties survives the disastrous event, share recovery can be accomplished based on peer-to-peer decentralized identity authentication.
+If a quorum of honest parties survives the disastrous event, share recovery can be accomplished based on peer-to-peer cryptographic identity authentication.

-The party $P_i$ that needs to recover its secret share initiates a signature-authenticated share recovery request leveraging its associated decentralized identity $I_i$.
+The party $P_i$ that needs to recover its secret share initiates a signature-authenticated share recovery request leveraging its associated cryptographic identity $I_i$.
-The surviving quorum of honest parties collectively verify the request, and then initiate the key refresh protocol of the threshold signature scheme with $P_i$ participating if $I_i$ matches a previously verified decentralized identity for a signatory.
+The surviving quorum of honest parties collectively verify the request, and then initiate the key refresh protocol of the threshold signature scheme with $P_i$ participating if $I_i$ matches a previously verified cryptographic identity for a signatory.

 ### 4.2.
 Share recovery with a backup {#share-recovery-backup}

 #### 4.2.1.
 Overview of share recovery with a backup  {#share-recovery-backup-overview}

 From the share splitting and reconstruction protocol in [section 3](#share-splitting-and-reconstruction) above, we note that for any party $P$, the combination of a signing share $k$ and a sub-share $\beta$ alone is insufficient to reconstruct the secret share $x$.
-This is because a signature of $k$ from the decentralized identity $I$ is required to compute the sub-share $\alpha$, so that $\alpha$ and $\beta$ can then be used to reconstruct $L$ and compute the secret share $x$ as the constant term of $L$.
+This is because a signature of $k$ from the cryptographic identity $I$ is required to compute the sub-share $\alpha$, so that $\alpha$ and $\beta$ can then be used to reconstruct $L$ and compute the secret share $x$ as the constant term of $L$.

 Therefore, a signing share $k$ and sub-share $\beta$ pair can be safely backed up to user-controlled secondary (e.g. a secondary device or a flash drive) or device-independent storage (e.g. Apple iCloud [^9], Google Drive [^10], Microsoft OneDrive [^11], Dropbox [^12] e.t.c) without exposing the secret share $x$.